 Course Objectives: We will cover a significant amount of material in a very short period of time.
 The key objectives are to introduce you to: 1) the economic way of thinking; 2) some basic economic models and how economists use models to explain the world around us; and 3) the impact that government policy has on our communities.

 Important Course Dates:

-May 27th June 15th Every M, W and F (see a detailed schedule in the last page) Midterm Exam, 11:30 AM-1:00 PM Final Exam, 11:30 AM - 2:30 PM In-class quiz, 11:30 AM-TBA
+June 5thMidterm Exam, 11:30 AM-1:00 PMJune 21thFinal Exam, 11:30 AM - 2:30 PMIn-class quiz (see a detailed schedule in the last page)In-class quiz, 11:30 AM-TBA

 Required Materials: